richardscull/Osu-Songs-Mashup/.github/README.md

 <h1>📖 osu!
 Songs Mashup </h1>
 </div>

 **"osu!
-Songs Mashup"** is a CLI tool that combines two beatmaps from the popular game osu! into a single harmonious experience, offering both offline and online compatibility, with such as Chimu.moe.
+Songs Mashup"** is a CLI tool that combines two beatmaps from the popular game osu! into a single harmonious experience using your songs library.

 With its user-friendly filter functionality, you can create your mashups to match your skill level and musical tastes.